 Loretta Jett Haddad

 Loretta Jett Haddad is president and CEO of the Schoenbaum Center.
 She is a nonprofit advocate and social entrepreneur committed to building the capacity of nonprofit organizations in West Virginia and across the country.

 Loretta manages all aspects of the Schoenbaum Center, including program development, operations, fundraising, financing, tenant relations, maintenance, and volunteers.
 She has been involved with the center since the idea to build a nonprofit complex in Charleston was conceived in the 1990s.
 Under Loretta’s guidance, the center has maintained a 95.8 percent occupancy rate, and the mortgage was retired in 2007, a full 12 years earlier than expected.

 As a result of her 25 years in the nonprofit sector and years of for-profit work, she is able to provide insight to emerging nonprofits throughout the country as a speaker and mentor.
 Loretta holds a Master of Science in Management degree from Marshall University and a Bachelor of Science degree in Business Administration from West Virginia State University.

-Krystal Smith serves as operations director for the Schoenbaum Center.
+Krystal Smith serves as Director for the child care center.
 Throughout her professional tenure, she has worked with nonprofit organizations to promote family interactions and social growth.
 Krystal has a bachelor’s degree in psychology from West Virginia State University and a master’s degree in corrections counseling from Marshall University Graduate College.